 - Simple, but extensible templating system;

 - Native support for US or Metric unit systems;

-- Support for the MySQL database;
+- Support for sqlite or MySQL databases;

-- An easy-to-understand, simple, extensible micro-kernel architecture;
+- An easy to understand, simple, extensible micro-kernel architecture;

-- Ability to extend weewx with new services and reports;
+- Ability to extend weewx with new services and reports.

-last, but definitely not least,
+Last, but definitely not least,

 - A fun, supportive Users' Group!